 (ii) (without prejudice to paragraph 5.5.2(d)) information provided by the User to the Transporter pursuant to Sections L and O and details of the User's Code Credit Limit and record of payment of charges under the Code;

-(c) the following information shall (without prejudice to the generality of paragraph 5.3.1(b)(i)) be treated as relating to the affairs of the Transporter: details of Demand Models, End User Categories and other information provided by that Transporter to Users pursuant to Section H; the UK Link Manual; information (other than information referred to in paragraph (b)) which is maintained or recorded in the UK Link System.
+(d) information which (pursuant to the terms of the DSC) belongs to the CDSP is not Protected Information.

 Add new paragraph 5.3.5 to read as follows:

+5.3.5 Confidentiality as between a Party or Parties and the CDSP is governed by the DSC and not the Code.

 Amend paragraph 5.5.2 to read as follows:

 5.5.2 Nothing in paragraph 5.1 or 5.2 shall apply: